lcarlso2/task-manager/README.md

 # Todo App

 A small, production-style full-stack Todo application built with a .NET 8 backend and a React frontend.
-The focus is on clean architecture, predictable data flow, and realistic UX patterns rather than feature volume.
+The focus is on clean architecture, predictable data flow, realistic UX patterns, and explicit trade-offs rather than feature volume.
+This implementation prioritizes clarity, correctness, and realistic production patterns over feature breadth.
+Some decisions, such as layered testing and explicitly documented trade-offs, are included to demonstrate approach rather than scale.

 ---